Faymir/preprocess-tracebase-classification/README.md

-# House Power consumption detection algorithm
+# Appliance power consumption identification algorithm

 This repo contains scripts files that preprocess [tracebase](https://github.com/areinhardt/tracebase) data and generate files that can be used in matlab for training classification algorithme for signal identification